zanazakaryaie/ARM-VO/README.md

 # Notes
 - If you get low FPS, check your power adapter.
 Raspberry Pi 3 runs ARM-VO at 8 frames per second (averagelly) if powered up with a 5V-2A adapter.

 - ARM-VO is a part of six-wheel surveying robot project named [MOOR](https://github.com/hosseininaveh/Moor).

+- If you use ARM-VO in an academic work, please cite:
+Zakaryaie Nejad, Z. & Hosseininaveh Ahmadabadian, A. Machine Vision and Applications (2019). https://doi.org/10.1007/s00138-019-01037-5